mmbman/Katagiri/jewel-mirror-awareness.md

 You are already something.
 Before you compare yourself with somebody else, you are already you.
 All you have to do is let the flow of your life force to cause you to bloom as you really are.

-In the Teno Kyokun, by Dogen Zenji, we find the passage:
+In the Tenzo Kyokun, by Dogen Zenji, we find the passage:

 > "Put those things that naturally go on a high place onto a high place, and those that would be most stable on a low place onto a low place; things that naturally belong on a high place settle best on a high place, while those that belong on a low place find their greatest stability there."

 This is a very important passage; you should consider it again and again.

 If you go to work for a company, the company will do many things to get your life force to bloom.
 But if you are a violet, they will tell you not to bloom as a Violet but to bloom as a rose.
-So they will do things like put up lists of who is the best saleman or some such thing.
+So they will do things like put up lists of who is the best salesman or some such thing.

 That's pretty nice, in a sense, because it seems to be encouragement.
 But encouragement is not always good for you.
 If it makes you see the world dualistically, then it makes you nervous.
 You can accept your life when things are going well.
 But when things are not going well you become very depressed.
 Nervous.
 Sick.
 You can die from it.